-For the Ulm orals, it is a poem or an essay or an extract from a novel or a play, which might date all the way back to the 15th century and be written by any English-speaking author of whatever origin. (preparation: 1 hour, presentation: 20 mn, questions:10 mn).
+For the Ulm orals, it is a poem or an essay or an extract from a novel or a play, which might date all the way back to the 15th century and be written by any English-speaking author of whatever origin. (preparation: I hour, presentation: 20 mn, questions: 10 mn).

-For both exams, you are allowed to use the Oxford Concise Dictionary (for the orals, this year is the first) and I would strongly advise you to buy a copy if you don't have one yet.
+For both exams, you are allowed to use the Oxford Concise Dictionary and I want you to buy a copy if you don't have one yet.